Rabb Graduate Center, 206

 University of Washington, B.A.

 ExpertisePoetry--with a particular interest in poems that engage with a sense of place, biology, history, and collaborations with/responses to visual art.
-Literary publications that bridge page and world.
+Literature that bridges worlds.

 Bradfield's poetry has been published in The New Yorker, The Atlantic Monthly, Poetry, Prairie Schooner, Field, The Believer, Orion, and numerous other journals and anthologies.
 She has been awarded fellowships and scholarships from Stanford University's Wallace Stegner program, the Bread Loaf Writer's Conference, the Vermont Studio Center, and elsewhere.